GiulioGenova/MeteoBrowser/README.md

 # ODBZ
-A Shiny App to download the Open Data from the Pronince of Bozen
+A Shiny App to download the Open Data from the Province of Bozen

 To run the application run the following code: